 Fortunately for now at least, GM foods can be avoided to a great extent.
 And since there's no telling what effects GM foods will have on your body, I believe it would be wise to try and avoid them at all costs.

-To guide you in understanding the problems associated with GM foods, I strongly recommend reading the incredible series Seeds of Doubt, written by staffers at the
+To guide you in understanding the problems associated with GM foods, I strongly recommend reading the incredible series Seeds of Doubt, written by staffers at the Sacramento Bee.
+Additionally, the steps below will help you steer clear of GM products for good:

 1) Avoid Processed Foods.
 As you learned, 75 percent of processed foods contain GM ingredients.
 There are many reasons why processed foods are not optimal for your health -- for instance they often contain trans fat, acrylamide and little nutritional value -- so avoiding them will not only help you to cut back on the amount of GM foods you are consuming, but will also boost your health.